Some problems in additive number theory: Preliminaries

 All nonzero terms of the sequences ${\mathcal A}$ and ${\mathcal B}$ are prime numbers.
-All nonzero terms of the sequences ${\mathcal L}$ and ${\mathcal R}$ are indices of proper nonzero terms of the sequences ${\mathcal A}$ and ${\mathcal B}$, respectively.
+All nonzero terms of the sequences ${\mathcal L}$ and ${\mathcal R}$ are indices of appropriate nonzero terms of the sequences ${\mathcal A}$ and ${\mathcal B}$, respectively.
 Obviously, the sequences $\mathcal L$ and $\mathcal R$ inherit the structures of the sequences $\mathcal A$ and $\mathcal B$ in the sense of distribution of zero terms.
-The indices of zero terms of the sequences ${\mathcal A}$ and ${\mathcal L}$ determine by the right-hand sides of (\ref{a_a_composite}) and (\ref{a_b_composite}); the indices of zero terms of the sequences ${\mathcal B}$ and ${\mathcal R}$ determine by the right-hand sides of (\ref{b_a_composite}) and (\ref{b_b_composite}).
+The indices of zero terms of the sequences ${\mathcal A}$ and ${\mathcal L}$ are determined by the right-hand sides of (\ref{a_a_composite}) and (\ref{a_b_composite}); the indices of zero terms of the sequences ${\mathcal B}$ and ${\mathcal R}$ are determined by the right-hand sides of (\ref{b_a_composite}) and (\ref{b_b_composite}).